 In the Variable Picker window, please choose the column label for the estimate (left column of the Picker window) and choose the column label for the error variable (right column of the Picker window).
 After choosing these two columns, the bottom of the picker window should specify the type of error variable.
 SEERCMapper accepts 90% MOE, 95% MOE, and standard error (SE) as the error variable.
 In SEER, the error variable is standard error.
 Therefore, the specification of the error variable should be switched to "The error variable is standard error (SE)."
 Then click the "Send selection" button.
+After clicking "Send selection", a pop-up message "Completed loading data" (see below) will appear when the data are ingested into the system.
+Depending on the speed (and RAM) of the computer, slower computer and larger datasets (i.e., SEER datasets with many columns and county-level data) may take longer time.

 In Figure 3, it shows that "00_04_yrs_Non_white_Rate" is the chosen estimate on the left column, and "00_04_yrs_Non_white_SE" is the chosen error variable on the right column (these are variables derived from SEERStat for "Mortality - All COD, Aggregated With State, Total U.S. for Hispanics (1990-2000) <18 Age Groups> " - these files are available as "Sample Datasets" in the tool website).
-After clicking "Send selection", a pop-up message "Completed loading data" will appear when the data are ingested into the system.